mono/sdb/README.md

 SDB has a few command line options that are useful for automation.
 For the full list, issue `sdb --help`.

-The first option is `-c` which can be used to queue up commands to be executed once the debugger has started.
-This is useful for quick automated debugging runs, but can also make regular work easier.
+First of all, all non-option arguments passed to SDB are treated as commands that SDB will execute at startup.
 For instance:

-    $ sdb -c "run test.exe"
+    $ sdb "run test.exe"

 Or:

-    $ sdb -c "args --foo --bar baz" -c "run test.exe"
+    $ sdb "args --foo --bar baz" "run test.exe"

 This starts SDB and immediately executes `test.exe` with the given arguments.

-The second option is `-f`.
+The first option is `-f`.
 This option specifies files that SDB should read commands from.
-These commands are executed before any commands specified with `-c`.
+These commands are executed before any commands specified as non-option arguments.
 This option is useful for longer command sequences that are easier to maintain in a separate file.
 Example:

     $ cat cmds.txt
     args --foo --bar baz
     run test.exe
     $ sdb -f cmds.txt

-The last option is `-b`.
+The second option is `-b`.
 This runs SDB in batch mode; that is, it will exit as soon as all commands have finished and no inferior process is running.
 This goes well with `-f` for running programs regularly under SDB.